chadlohrli/baseledger-core/README.md

 _Baseledger core consensus client for running a validator, full or seed node._

-⚠️ WARNING: this code is not ready for production.
+⚠️ WARNING: this code has not been audited and is not ready for use in production.
+The Baseledger mainnet is scheduled to launch in Q1 2022.

+This package depends on a modified version of Tendermint v0.34.11 which requires a Vault for storing private key material.
+We also compile the Baseledger Application Blockchain Interface ([ABCI](https://docs.tendermint.com/master/spec/abci)) and [tendermint core](https://docs.tendermint.com) dependencies together within a single binary for ease-of-use, cross-platform portability and optimal performance.

+## Quickstart

+1. Install golang
+2. Build the project from source
+3. Create a Vault and Ed25519 keypair using the `prvd` CLI
+4. Run a full or validator node
+5. (Optional) Deposit UBT in the appropriate staking contract

+## Roadmap

+[Baseledger](https://baseledger.net) was created by [Unibright](https://unibright.io) and [Provide](https://provide.network) and is under active development.

+### Testnets

+In the spirit of developing a proof of concept implementation to experiment with network validation in tendermint (including staking and delegation), native opcodes and a community block explorer, the Unibright team built the ["lakewood" testnet](https://github.com/baseledger/lakewood).
+This testnet was created using Cosmos SDK.

+The ["peachtree" testnet](https://explorer.peachtree.baseledger.net) was created from scratch using tendermint for BFT consensus and the [Provide stack](https://docs.provide.services) for subscribing to events emitted by the Baseledger governance and staking contracts, broadcasting _baseline proofs_ to the network and otherwise interacting with the [Baseline Protocol](https://github.com/eea-oasis/baseline).
+As a result of this design, `baseledger-core` can be built as a single container and added to existing deployments of the Provide stack for increased security. `baseledger-core` can also run standalone (i.e., outside the context of a Provide stack).
+Baseledger nodes running outside the context of a Provide stack are not restricted from operating as validator, full or seed nodes.
+Organizations implementing the _baseline_ pattern in commercial multiparty workflows benefit from running a local Baseledger node because it provides additional security to the cryptographic commitments (proofs) stored within the Provide stack without sacrificing any privacy guarantees inherent to _baselining_.

+### Mainnet

 The Baseledger mainnet is currently scheduled to launch in Q1 2022.
-Use the "peachtree" testnet.

-This package depends on a modified version of Tendermint v0.34.11 which requires a Vault for storing private key material.
-We also bundle the Baseledger ABCI within a single binary for ease-of-use and and cross-platform portability.
+More information will be made available in Q4 2021 about the governance council and how you can apply to become a validator on the mainnet to earn block rewards in UBT.

-## Prerequisites & System Requirements
+## Prerequisites

-- golang (1.16 recommended)
+- golang (1.16 recommended); only required when building from source

+### Hardware Requirements

+The following are the minimum hardware requirements recommended for running a Baseledger validator or null node:

+- 2+ CPU cores
+- 4GB RAM minimum
+- SSD; recommended minimum free disk space >= 10GB as of September 2021

 ## Build